To be eligible for a Cox Civic Scholarship, you must:

 - Have a 3.0 cumulative grade point average or higher (4.0 scale) at the time of admission.

-- Demonstrate financial need by filing a Free Application for Federal Student Aid (FAFSA) by March 5, 2019; if you wish to submit your Cox application by the priority deadline, you must also submit your FAFSA by February 5, 2019.
+- Demonstrate financial need by filing a Free Application for Federal Student Aid (FAFSA) by February 5, 2020.

 - Be willing to complete an eight- to ten-hour work commitment each week during your entire enrollment at Indiana University.

 If you're selected as a Cox Civic Scholar, you can review a comprehensive list of enrollment and academic requirements here.

 Please note: NCAA athletes are not eligible for Cox Scholarships.

 To apply for the Cox Civic Scholarship, you must complete the following steps by February 5, 2020.